-Failure in training and systems means that it is an

-institutional matter.
-It is a failing of the

-organisation and not individual officers.
+1 Failure in training and systems means that it is an institutional matter.
+It is a failing of the 2 3 organisation and not individual officers.
 For these reasons the Chief Constable acknowledged, 4 without reservation, that Police Scotland would come 5 within the definition of institutional racism set out by 6 7 Sir William Macpherson.
 This acknowledgement was essential to ensure that Police Scotland adheres to its 8 9 core value of anti-racism.
-Any omission to recognise this in the face of the facts would wholly undermine the 10 11 aims of Police Scotland to be anti-racist.
-Such 12 a refusal would lack credibility: arrogant, defensive, semantic or ill-informed denial of the existence of 13 14 institutional racism only obstructs progress and serves 15 no legitimate purpose.
+Any omission to recognise this in the face of the facts would wholly undermine the 10 aims of Police Scotland to be anti-racist.
+Such 11 12 a refusal would lack credibility: arrogant, defensive, semantic or ill-informed denial of the existence of 13 14 institutional racism only obstructs progress and serves 15 no legitimate purpose.
 If a body does not acknowledge institutional racism, how can it work towards becoming 16 17 anti-racist?
+Police Scotland was the first UK police service to 18 introduce a code of ethics and that will now be made 19 20

-Police Scotland was the first UK police service to 18 introduce a code of ethics and that will now be made 19 20 law.
-All officers are required to take a statutory oath 21 of office which includes a pledge to discharge their duties with fairness, integrity, diligence and 22 impartiality, to uphold fundamental human rights and to 23 24 accord equal respect to all people.
-It is therefore 25 right that he, as Chief Constable, ensured that
+Police Scotland was the first UK police service to introduce a code of ethics and that will now be made law.
+All officers are required to take a statutory oath of office which includes a pledge to discharge their duties with fairness, integrity, diligence and impartiality, to uphold fundamental human rights and to accord equal respect to all people.
+It is therefore right that he, as Chief Constable, ensured that